 Yes.
 Our units are significantly more insulated than traditional appliances and utilize state-of-the-art refrigeration technology.
 Most homes utilize several appliances to meet their storage needs.
 We provide substantially more space while using less energy.

-Because are product is custom-built for your home, pricing will vary.
+Because our product is custom-built for your home, pricing will vary.
 An average cooler/freezer design is approximately $30,000 but can be less or more depending on configuration and finishes chosen.
 Whichever options you choose, we think you’ll be sold on the value, convenience and incredible storage space.
 We design our units to be part of your lifetime home, not to be replaced every ten years.

 Our sales are very consultive.
 We need to know about you and your home and we know you probably have questions for us too.
 The easiest way to start the process is to use the “Contact Us” link and let us know how best to reach you or send a message to sales@RootCellarConcepts.com.